kubrafarokhi/url-shortner/README.md

 docker run -p 5432:5432 --name default-port-postgres -e POSTGRES_PASSWORD=badsecret -e POSTGRES_HOST_AUTH_METHOD=trust -d postgres
 ```

+## Users
+Users are unauthenticated, and there is no difference between an admin and normal user.
+This is for simplicity of this exercise.

 ## create a link
 ```
 POST /short_link CONTENT-TYPE application/json